leonardocruz37/Fishing-Fleet-Modeling/README.md

 ├── data (in Figshare repository)

-├── environmental variables (donwnload from Bio-ORACLE)
+├── environmental variables (download from Bio-ORACLE)

 │ ├── present